IOLTA Grant

 Selection Criteria

-The NBF desires to make maximum use of IOLTA funds and has adopted the following guidelines for its consideration of grant requests.
+The NBF makes maximum use of IOLTA funds and has adopted the following guidelines for its consideration of grant requests.
 In making its selections, the following criteria will be taken into account:

 • The NBF shall make grants available to organizations rather than individuals.